 What would I need to do to market make on an "exchange" like uniswap with assets on my ledger ethereum wallet?

 "Market making" on AMM is accomplished by the contract (automated "market maker"), but users can act as a "liquidity provider" by depositing assets into the AMM smart contract, allowing the contract to facilitate trades.

 The AMM strategy in Hummingbot arbs the AMM contract by trading with contract vs some other exchange.

 If you want to trade using Hummingbot using the amm-arb strategy, you can not use your ledger, since the bot needs a "hot wallet" to trade.
-What you'd have to do is setup a separate Ethereum wallet with its own address/private key, and use that for trading you also have to transfer the assets from your ledger to that new wallet to allow for trading.
+Instead, you have to set up a separate Ethereum wallet with its address/private key and use that for trading.
+You also have to transfer the assets from your ledger to that new wallet to allow for trading.